la2050/images.la2050.org/README.md

 # Images for the My LA2050 Grants Challenge

-This is a repository of images used on the My LA2050 Grants Challenge.
+This is a repository of images used on the [Grants Challenge](https://challenge.la2050.org/) and [Ideas Archive](https://archive.la2050.org/) websites.

 https://images.la2050.org